- XM offers a $5 minimum deposit versus Admirals' $25, making it more accessible for new traders

 Who Should Choose XM?#

-Choose XM if you want $5 minimum funding, a $30 no-deposit bonus where eligible, DFSA access for qualified Middle East onboarding, Islamic accounts where available, MT5 alongside MT4, and a simpler headline fee structure on typical retail CFD accounts—without needing Admirals’ full 8,000+ catalogue or Supreme Edition bundle.
+Choose XM if you want $5 minimum funding, a welcome deposit bonus where eligible, DFSA access for qualified Middle East onboarding, Islamic accounts where available, MT5 alongside MT4, and a simpler headline fee structure on typical retail CFD accounts—without needing Admirals’ full 8,000+ catalogue or Supreme Edition bundle.

 Who Should Choose Admirals?#